el1s7/simplemysql/README.md

 ## SimpleMysql

-An simple MySQL wrapper and ORM for Python
+An simple MySQL wrapper and ORM for Python3

 ## Reference
 - [Installation](#installation)